-Occupational therapy aids kids with autism, sensory issuesJanuary 9th, 2014 in Autism spectrum disorders /
+Occupational therapy aids kids with autism, sensory issuesJanuary 9, 2014 in Medicine & Health / Autism spectrum disorders

 (HealthDay)—Occupational therapy focused on sensory integration strategies helps children with autism spectrum disorder and sensory issues improve their ability to perform everyday tasks, according to a study published online Nov.
 10 in the Journal of Autism and Developmental Disorders.

 Roseann C. Schaaf, Ph.D., O.T.R./L., from Thomas Jefferson University in Philadelphia, and colleagues randomized children with autism (aged 4 to 8 years) to either a manualized intervention (30 sessions of the occupational therapy; 17 patients) or usual care (control group; 15 patients).

 The researchers found that the children in the intervention group scored significantly higher (P = 0.003) on the primary outcome of Goal Attainment Scales.
 Additionally, the intervention group scored significantly better on measures of caregiver assistance in self-care (P = 0.008) and socialization (P = 0.04), compared to the control group.

 "The study shows high rigor in its measurement of treatment fidelity and use of a manualized protocol, and provides support for the use of this intervention for children with autism," the authors write.

 "Occupational therapy aids kids with autism, sensory issues" January 9, 2014 http://medicalxpress.com/news/2014-01-occupational-therapy-aids-kids-autism.html